1709abhishek/Interview-Manager/readme.md

 4. Employee Sign out
 5. register a student
 6. The password stored in the db should be encrypted
-7. Taken care of the following
+7. Taken care of the following display notifications for --unmatching passwords during sign up
-Display notifications for
---unmatching passwords during sign up
     --incorrect password during sign in
 8. register a company
 9. register an interview for a student for a company
 10. change status of the company interview (on hold, pass, fail, didn't attempt)